About the AcSB

 - Members of the public are encouraged to raise issues, including issues regarding the application of ASPE.

 - The Private Enterprise Advisory Committee makes recommendations to the AcSB on potential changes to ASPE.
 At the AcSB’s request, the Committee also reviews developments in various other accounting frameworks to identify and consider if potential changes to ASPE are needed.
-Other accounting frameworks include IFRSs, the IFRS for small and medium-sized entities, the U.S. Financial Accounting Standards Board (FASB) and standards developed by other Boards.
+Other accounting frameworks include IFRS Standards, the IFRS Standards for small and medium-sized entities, the U.S. Financial Accounting Standards Board (FASB) and standards developed by other Boards.

 Standards for Not-for-Profit Organizations